Flaxby in the twenty-first century

 the King's coronation during their party,

-It lies close to the A59, the main link between Knaresborough and York, which used to run through the village where there was a toll-gate, and a railway station with a level crossing.
-These are now gone, and the main road bypasses the hamlet on its way to and from the A1(M) to the east.
-Close to the old railway station are some modern vegetable-cleaning and egg-packing industrial buildings.
+It lies close to the A59, the main link between Knaresborough and York, which once ran through the village where there was a toll gate, and a railway station with a level crossing now long gone.
+The road bypasses the hamlet on its way to and from the A1(M) to the east.
+Close to the old railway station are modern vegetable-cleaning and egg-packing industrial buildings.

 Flaxby is a close-knit community with a regular programme of activities throughout the year, and which can be found on this site.
 You'll also find details of local services and contributions from residents that delve deeper into the history of the area.